 Your hips, which are also ball-and-socket joints, connect your legs to your torso.
 Using hip arthroscopy, the providers can diagnose or treat torn cartilage, bone spurs, inflammatory arthritis, fractures, and ligament tears.

 Knee arthroscopy targets the knee joint.
 While it’s a hinge joint, it’s very complex and bears much of your weight.
-Knee arthroscopy can help Dr. Thon and Dr. Schwappach diagnose or treat a torn meniscus, inflamed synovial tissue, torn ligaments, patellar misalignment, a Baker’s cyst, or certain fractures within the knee.
+Knee arthroscopy can help Dr. Schwappach diagnose or treat a torn meniscus, inflamed synovial tissue, torn ligaments, patellar misalignment, a Baker’s cyst, or certain fractures within the knee.

 Preparations before an arthroscopy depend on the specific joint and other factors, like the medications you take.
-The providers make sure you know what to expect and how to prepare in your case.
+The provider makes sure you know what to expect and how to prepare in your case.
 Your preparation instructions might include:

-Dr. Thon and Dr. Schwappach discuss options for anesthesia with you well in advance of the procedure and give you detailed answers to your questions about the process.
+Dr. Schwappach discusses options for anesthesia with you well in advance of the procedure and gives you detailed answers to your questions about the process.